 Rather than resisting impermanence, the ritual embraces it.
 Each lamp burns for a time, then disappears.
 What remains is not the object, but the intention behind it.

-In temple halls, hundreds or thousands of these small flames gather.
-Individually modest, together they form a sea of light – a quiet demonstration of how small acts accumulate into something vast.
+In temple halls, hundreds or even thousands of these small flames gather.
+Individually modest, together they form a sea of light – a quiet demonstration of how countless small acts can become something far greater.

 Form, Simplicity and Meaning

-Butter lamps are typically made from brass, copper, or clay.
-Their shapes are restrained: shallow bowls, simple stems, modest bases.
+Butter lamps are typically made from brass, copper or clay.
+Their shapes are restrained: shallow bowls, simple stems and modest bases.
 They are designed not to impress, but to serve.

 Ritual in Daily Life